pxp888/infotree/README.md

 The next step is to enable rich-text formatting and attachments.
 This would ideally be implemented with another database or table that only stores the full content of each message.

 That would leave the node table solely responsible for organization, but not the content itself.
 Each node in the table would only store a reference to the full content.

+# Deployment

+The site is hosted on Heroku, with the database behind the app hosted by ElephantSQL.